 Reports surface logged time alongside Jira's original and remaining estimate fields, so leads can see plan versus reality without leaving Jira.
 Filters by team, account, project, and issue type let project managers drill from a portfolio overview down to a single contributor.
 Tempo Accounts adds a financial layer on top, separating billable from non-billable hours and tagging time as CapEx or OpEx for downstream reporting.

-Pair Timesheets with Tempo Custom Charts for Jira to visualize the variance on a dashboard.
+Pair Timesheets with Custom Charts for Jira to visualize the variance on a dashboard.
 Custom Charts pulls Timesheets data and renders estimated vs actual as a bar chart, table, or grouped view that managers can keep open during sprint reviews.